 If you have questions about traveling out of state or out of the country with your child, contact the Joshua Wilson Law Firm today.

-Do You Need Permission to Travel With Your Child?
+Do You Need Permission in Missouri to Travel With Your Child?

 Whether you need permission to travel with your child may depend on your parenting plan and child custody order.
 Take a close look at your child custody order for what is says about out-of-state or international travel.
 It is common for child custody orders to either limit interstate travel or any travel that impedes the other parent's visitation.